 Listen to Let The Music Set You Free Episode 7: “Freedom From Expectations with Hailey Magee.”

-In Episode 7, Katie Dobbins talks with singer-songwriter, Women's Transformation Coach, and entrepreneur Hailey Magee about setting yourself from expectations.
+In Episode 7, Katie Dobbins talks with singer-songwriter, Trailblazer Coach, and entrepreneur Hailey Magee about setting yourself free from expectations.

 As I’ve gotten older, I’ve become more picky about how I spend my time.
 I spent my first 22 years doing things I thought I wanted: taking dense course-loads, working mind-numbing internships, and spending time with halfway friends.
 Of all my commitments, few genuinely lit me up inside.
 Most were voluntary “responsibilities” - Clutter - that I thought would advance my career or get me one step ahead in the world.
 (What I was racing towards, I’m not sure.
 I hadn’t yet realized that life was not a race.)